Skip to main content

 Our website may use session cookies necessary for basic website functionality.
 We do not use tracking cookies or third-party advertising cookies without your consent.

-If we introduce web analytics tools (such as Google Analytics or an equivalent), this policy will be updated to identify those tools, the data they collect, and how to opt out.
+If we introduce web analytics tools, this policy will be updated to identify those tools, the data they collect, and how to opt out.
 You can control cookie settings at any time through your browser preferences.

 8. Your Rights Under the Data Protection Act, 2012 (Act 843)